appearin/developer-pages/files/index.md

 find the answer you are looking for!
 If for any reason you don't, please feel free to contact us at [api@appear.in](mailto:api@appear.in).

+__How many people can join a room?__
+Currently, you can be up to 8 people in a room.
+If someone tries to join when there is already 8 people, they will be told that the room if full.

 __Does it cost anything, or are you planning on charging for it?__
 Usage of the API, and the service itself, is completely free of charge.
 Neither you, or the users using the service, will be charged anything.
 We have no plans